-1. Contact the Learning & Development Coordinator at SVM -
+1. Contact the Director: Learning & Development at SVM Colleen Williams

-Colleen Williams

-Phone: 0466 778914 or 02 9261 3600 Email: sv:madmin@volunteering.com.au
+Phone: 0466 778 914 or 02 9261 3600 Email: training@volunteering.com.au

 Alternatively complaints may initially be directed to trainer or tutor directly.
 Please clearly explain the problem, and attempt to resolve the issue with the trainer, or tutor directly.
 If unsatisfied they should then approach the SVM coordinator.
 The coordinator will attempt to identify the main issues of the complaint and/or attempt to resolve the matter.